-9. "I know the timing isn't great but..."
+1) "I Know the Timing isn't Great but..."

 If your company is enjoying fat profit margins, record-breaking sales numbers, and unprecedented expansion then by all means -- walk in there and ask for a pay raise.
 Things are obviously coming up roses and you need to strike while the iron is hot.

 On the other hand, walking into your boss' office the day after a dismal quarterly report is issued makes you look unprofessional, self-serving, and out of touch.

 2) "I Haven't Had a Pay Raise Since..."

 When you're trying to convince someone to invest in you, it's best to avoid complaining right off the bat.

 If you're going to focus on yourself, make the ask about your strengths and what makes you valuable as an employee.
 Harping on the negative can come off lazy and self-absorbed.
 This is not the messages you want to be sending to the person who controls the purse strings.